arai-a/binjs-fbssdc/README.md

 # Facebook Semi-structured Data Compression (FBSSDC)

-This is a prototype compressor for typed, semi-structured data with an example application: compressing JavaScript abstract syntax trees with additional data about captured variables, scopes with eval, etc. In addition the format supports random access to "lazy" fields.
+This is a prototype compressor for JavaScript source code.
+It was designed for BinAST and uses the FBSSDC technique for compressing typed, semi-structured data.

 The type of the data being compressed is specified in IDL derived from https://github.com/binast/binjs-ref/blob/master/spec/es6.webidl